 After three years Mr. Lopp was appointed head of the government schools of Alaska and he spent the rest of his career working on ways to get teachers, medical care, and reindeer-raising programs to native villages throughout Alaska.
 Today, on the Seward Peninsula in Western Alaska, there is acreage dedicated to reindeer herding and the University of Alaska Fairbanks Reindeer Research Program carries on the work.

 From Minnesota to Seattle

-Charles B. Kittredge was 60 years old in 1902 when he moved to Brooklyn/the University District, but he was still vigorous and seemed ready to start a new life in the “frontier town” of Brooklyn.
+Charles B. Kittredge was sixty years old in 1902 when he moved his family to Brooklyn/the University District, but Kittredge was still vigorous and seemed ready to start a new life in the “frontier town” of Brooklyn.
 He jumped right into civic affairs and became one of the movers and shakers in the University District for the next 25 years.
 Like many others who moved to Seattle in its growth years, Kittredge became involved in real estate and in “boosterism” of his new community.

-In his adopted city of Seattle Charles Kittredge advertised himself as a real estate agent and he became very active in promoting business development and street improvements in advance of the Alaska-Yukon-Pacific Exposition on the campus of the University of Washington in 1909.
-The AYP Exposition was the turning point which helped create the University District and which opened up northeast Seattle to grow in population.
-When its new bridge opened in 1919, the University District became the gateway between downtown and the northeast Seattle areas.
+In his adopted city of Seattle Charles Kittredge advertised himself as a real estate agent.
+He became very active in promoting business development and street improvements in advance of the Alaska-Yukon-Pacific Exposition on the campus of the University of Washington in 1909.
+The AYP Exposition of 1909 was the turning point which helped create the University District and which opened up northeast Seattle to grow in population.
+Then when its new bridge opened in 1919, the University District became the gateway between downtown and the northeast Seattle areas.

 The four unmarried Kittredge daughters, Susie, Alice, Frances and Marguerite, all worked as teachers and two of the women took librarianship courses as well.
 Alice Kittredge spent the rest of her career at the Green Lake and University Branch Libraries.